SimonCropp/GraphQL.EntityFramework/docs/mdsource/defining-graphs.source.md

 > A property defined on the principal and/or dependent entity that contains a reference(s) to the related entity(s).

 In the context of GraphQL, Root Graph is the entry point to performing the initial EF query.
 Nested graphs then usually access navigation properties to return data, or perform a new EF query.
 New EF queries can be performed with `AddQueryField` and `AddQueryConnectionField`.
 Navigation properties queries are performed using `AddNavigationField` and `AddNavigationConnectionField`.
+For the above `*ConnectionField` refer to the GraphQL concept of pagination using [Connections](https://graphql.org/learn/pagination/).

 When performing a query there are several approaches to [Loading Related Data](https://docs.microsoft.com/en-us/ef/core/querying/related-data)